omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Use the dropdown to select which property to use for the facet.

 Set the Select type for the browse faceting.
-This sets how site visitors interact with the options in the Values field:
+This sets how site visitors interact with the options in the field:

 - Single (list).
-Visitors can select only one, all options are displayed in a list.
+Visitors can select only one; all options are displayed in a list of radio buttons.
 - Multiple (list).
-Visitors can select multiple, all options are displayed in a list.
+Visitors can select multiple; all options are displayed in a list of checkboxes.
 - Single (dropdown menu).
-Visitors can select only one, all options are given in a dropdown menu.
+Visitors can select only one; all options are given in a dropdown menu.
- - Text Input.
+ - Text input.
 Visitors can type in text to search items that have property values corresponding to that text input.

  For the Select types that include a list or a dropdown menu you will need to set a Query type.
 If the query type is